Crédit Mobilier scandal: Bribery

-Maury Klein, in his wide-ranging analysis of the scandal boils down the issue: "Did the builders of the road defraud the government?
+Historian Maury Klein, in his wide-ranging analysis of the scandal, boiled down the issue: "Did the builders of the road defraud the government?
 And did they attempt to gain influence in Congress through bribery?
 The evidence suggested that the answer to the first was no, and to the second a qualified yes."

-In 1867, Crédit Mobilier replaced Thomas Durant with Oakes Ames.
-Ames, a member of Congress, distributed cash bribes and discounted shares of Crédit Mobilier stock to fellow congressmen and other politicians in exchange for votes and actions favorable to the Union Pacific.
+In 1867, Crédit Mobilier replaced Thomas Durant with Oakes Ames, a member of the House of Representatives from Massachusetts.
+Ames, being a member of Congress, distributed bribes in the form of cash and discounted shares of Crédit Mobilier stock to fellow congressmen and other politicians in exchange for votes and actions favorable to the Union Pacific.
 Ames offered to members of Congress shares in Crédit Mobilier at its discounted par value rather than the market value, which was much higher due to its superb (but fraudulent) profits and exclusive contract with the Union Pacific Railroad.
 It also declared substantial quarterly dividends on its stock.

 Those allowed to purchase shares at par value could reap enormous capital gains simply by offering these discounted shares on the market, knowing that they would be purchased at a higher price by investors desiring to own stock in such a profitable company.